-- 11.20 There are two possible outcomes to a successful mitigating circumstances claim: - i.
+- 11.21 There are three possible outcomes to a successful mitigating circumstances claim: - i.
 Extension, or - ii.
-Deferral - 11.21 The student must specify which outcome they are seeking at the time of submitting their mitigating circumstances claim. - 11.22 As stated at paragraphs 11.6 and 11.7 above, an extension can be granted in respect of coursework only.
+Deferral of an assessment component, or - iii.
+Deferral of a module - 11.22 The student must specify which outcome they are seeking at the time of submitting their mitigating circumstances claim. - 11.23 As stated at paragraphs 11.6 above, an extension can be granted in respect of coursework only.
 A deferral can be granted in respect of coursework, scheduled assessments, examinations, and whole modules.